razoumov/publish/clipboard.md

 open approach.mp4
 ~~~

-For the final animation, let's reset the camera, move the focal point and the center of rotation 80% of
+For the final ParaView animation, let's reset the camera, move the focal point and the center of rotation
-the way towards the turbine blades, and then spin around the blades:
+80% of the way towards the turbine blades, and then spin around the blades:

 ~~~{.python}
 ResetCamera()